Phone: +33 (0)1 34 86 77 01 | email : info@excilone.com

 SnapFrost®

-SnapFrost® guarantees ultra-fast, reproducible freezing of your samples.
+SnapFrost® guarantees ultra-fast, reproducible freezing of specimens.

 The reference technique using Iso pentane refrigerated down to -80°C, which unlike liquid nitrogen does not degas, enables rapid, reproducible temperature transmission to the sample.